-The External API’s security layer is designed to support a multitude of mechanisms for authentication such as API keys, digest authentication and others.
+The Application API’s security layer is designed to support a multitude of mechanisms for authentication such as api keys, digest authentication and others.
 While the current implementation only supports basic authentication, further authentication mechanisms may be added in the future.

-The External API is protected by basic authentication, requiring a user and a password be sent in the form of the
+The Application API is protected by basic authentication, requiring a user and a password be sent in the form of the standard HTTP

 Protection of authentication data

-When initiating the connection, the External API analyzes the header and extracts the username to match against an existing API user.
+When initiating the connection, the Application API analyzes the header and extracts the username to match against an existing API user.
 If that user is found, the connection is authenticated, otherwise it’s rejected.